opencv/opencv/modules/imgproc/doc/filtering.rst

 where
 :math:`F` is a filtering function.
 The class only defines an interface and is not used directly.
 Instead, there are several functions in OpenCV (and you can add more) that return pointers to the derived classes that implement specific filtering operations.
 Those pointers are then passed to the
-:func:`FilterEngine` constructor.
+:cpp:func:`FilterEngine` constructor.
 While the filtering operation interface uses the ``uchar`` type, a particular implementation is not limited to 8-bit data.

 See Also:
-:func:`BaseColumnFilter`,
-:func:`Filter`,
-:func:`FilterEngine`,
-:func:`getLinearRowFilter`,
-:func:`getMorphologyRowFilter`,
-:func:`getRowSumFilter`
+:cpp:func:`BaseColumnFilter`,
+:cpp:func:`Filter`,
+:cpp:func:`FilterEngine`,
+:cpp:func:`getLinearRowFilter`,
+:cpp:func:`getMorphologyRowFilter`,
+:cpp:func:`getRowSumFilter`

 .. index:: FilterEngine

-.. _FilterEngine:

 FilterEngine
 ------------
-.. c:type:: FilterEngine
+.. cpp:class:: FilterEngine

 Generic image filtering class ::